ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/ran/armral.md

 ```
 ### Configure build

-We shall build the library along with the supplied validation tests.
+Build the library along with the supplied validation tests.

 If your platform supports (only) Neon, set up build with:
 ```bash { cwd="arm-ran-acceleration-library-23.04/build" }